melbourne-lab/canopy_flowering/notes/papers_to_read.md

 Experimental warming in plants in the Tibetan plateau.

+##### Newman, 1965.
+Factors affecting the seed production...
+Journal of Ecology

+Skimmed first part.
+Looks at annual moisture and influence on flower production.
+Long.
+May or may not be relevant.

 ### *Campanula* general notes

 ##### Preite et al., 2015.
 Adaptation of flowering phenology and fitness-related traits...
 Evolutionary Ecology.